 There are two main Canada Immigration Visa pathways.
 One way is to secure a permanent residence visa, the other is to enter Canada on a temporary work permit, then convert this temporary work permit to full Canada Immigration Permanent Residency.

-Permanent Residency is the pinnacle of all the Canada Immigration programs.
-Holders of Canadian Permanent Residency (and their immediate families) are awarded the following benefits:
+Canadian Permanent Residents (and their immediate families) are awarded the following benefits:

-and best of all, Canada Immigration Permanent Residency can convcert into full Canadian Citizenship after three years.
+- and best of all, Canada Immigration Permanent Residency can convert into full Canadian Citizenship after three years.

 Canada Immigration Permanent Residency can be thought of as ‘tentative Citizenship” because there are very few differences between permanent residency and citizenship in Canada.
 The major differences are that a Permanent Resident cannot vote, and that permanent residents may still be deported if they commit a serious crime.